rstdoc/rstdoc/doc/_dcx.rst

     If ``matplotlib.pyplot.get_fignums()>1``
     the figures result in ``<name><fignum>.png``

-  The same code or the file names can be used in a ``.rest.stpl`` file with ``pngembed()`` or ``dcx.svgembed()`` to embed in html output.
+  The same code or the file names can be used in a ``.r?st.stpl`` file with ``pngembed()`` or ``dcx.svgembed()`` to embed in html output.

   ::